Contractionary Monetary Policy

 Contractionary monetary policy

-is a monetary policy designed to restrict the growth of the money supply and slow economic growth.
-Usually its objective is to reduce inflation.
+is a type of monetary policy designed to restrict the growth of the money supply and slow economic growth.
+Usually, its objective is to reduce inflation.
 It is also referred to as restrictive or tight monetary policy.

 Sometimes an economy can grow too fast.
 Assume the economy is nearing the peak of a business cycle, and we have the following scenarios.